 This recipe varies from traditional Chicken Marsala in order to make it a fast family dinner.

-• We skip pounding the chicken thin.
-Instead, we cut the chicken in half to make cutlets.
+- We skip pounding the chicken thin.
+Instead, we cut the chicken in half to make chicken cutlets.
 If your chicken is still too thick, you can do a little extra pounding.
 This makes the chicken cook very quickly.

 How to Make a Roux

 One of the things that makes the sauce so perfect and creamy is making a roux.
 A roux is a combination of fat and flour and is a great thickening agent for sauces.
-Here we use the butter we sauté the mushrooms in and some all purpose flour.
+The fat coats the flour, and keeps it suspended in the sauce.
+Here we use the butter we sauté the mushrooms in as the fat and then add some all purpose flour.

 When making a roux, it is important to let the butter and flour cook for about thirty seconds once it is fully combined.
 This eliminates the taste of flour.
 Then slowly whisk in chicken stock and the marsala wine.